Dust Bowl Road Trip: A Flat Tire, New Tires & Popping Wheelies

 Ta-da!
 Ryan found them!

-In Boise City, Oklahoma, thanks to the friendly gals at Cimmeron Heritage Center (more on that at a later date), we found J&K Tire.
+In Boise City, Oklahoma, thanks to the friendly gals at Cimmeron Heritage Center (more on that later), we found J&K Tire.
 Ryan had all four tires replaced on his truck.
 I’d been sitting with Fritzi, looking at No Man’s Land Beef Jerky across the street.
-No Man’s Land is the nickname of the Oklahoma panhandle and has been since before the dust bowl.
+No Man’s Land is the nickname of the Oklahoma panhandle and has been since before the Dust Bowl.
 The panhandle is 34 miles wide and 166 miles long.
 We were living off buttered toast so jerky sounded delightful.

 Dust Bowl Road Trip A Flat Tire, New Tires & Popping Wheelies.
 HeidiTown (10)